Doll Therapy Program

 Reduction in negative behavioral and psychological symptoms of dementia (BPSD), decrease in fall rates, and increase in nurse satisfaction.

-177 patients were given dolls during this study.
+177 patients were given dolls.

 85% of nurses report that doll therapy is not time consuming to work into their daily practice and recommend implementing doll therapy at hospitals.